libp2p/specs/identify/README.md

 ## Overview

-There are two variations of the identify protocol, `identify` and `identify/push`.
+There are three variations of the identify protocol, `identify`, `identify/push`, and `identify/delta`.

 ### `identify`